 Once you’ve gotten buy-in and hired your content producers, you’ve reached day one of your They Ask, You Answer journey.
-Here’s what to expect in the next few months.

-They Ask, You Answer at 90 days: a best-case scenario
+They Ask, You Answer at 90 days

-Eric describes one of his clients that is 90 days into their journey.
+While each client is different, they generally see significant organic traffic growth within 90 days.
+Devon describes one of his clients that is 90 days into their journey.
 Their organic web traffic has exploded: “They’ve doubled their keyword growth in every category, and some have tripled.”
-In Eric’s words, “their commitment to writing and publishing quality content, at least three articles a week, is starting to really show results.”
+In Devon’s words, “Their commitment to writing and publishing quality content, at least three articles a week, is starting to really show results.”

-They Ask, You Answer at 180 days: a best-case scenario
+They Ask, You Answer at 180 days

 A culture of content creation